 simple/flexible model from Prototype 1.

-#5 Updated by David Blankman about 18 years ago
+Updated by David Blankman over 20 years ago

 Simplified structure of studyAreaDescription significantly.
 Deleted classification system.
 Classification systems will be described as descriptors.

 Descriptors now have an attribute of name.
 Created a DescriptorNameType (modeled on RoleType in eml-party.xsd -- union of enumerated list and unrestricted string) The enumerated list currently includes: climate, soils, geology, hydrology, soils, distrurbances, bailey,biome.
 There are probably other general site descriptors themes that could be added to the suggested list.
 The list clearly has a terrestrial bias.

 Descriptors have values.
 The value element has an attribute of "name_or_id".
 For a published system like "Bailey" there are IDs/codes like M131 and names "open-woodland-tundra" M131 would correspond to the "name_or_id" while "open-woodland-tundra" would be the value.
 In the case of a "theme" like climate.
 The "name_or_id" might be "average rainfall" and the value would be "12.5 inches".